ShweataNHegde/shweata-hegde-blog/content/posts/chevening-preparation-2025/index.md

 <img src = "IMG_5767.jpg">

 ## 2025-04-24
-I wasn't deligient enough to keep track of my preparations here.
+I wasn't diligent enough to keep track of my preparations here.
 But I gained momentum in that one month.
 I spoke to Peter everyday, almost.
 I reached out to 10s of Chevening Scholars, and took notes.
 I was all prepared, but...

 The first interview question on conflict stumped me.
 I stammered, and did not give a coherent enough answer.
 I picked back up from the second question on, but then, I could not answer all the questions in the way I had planned :(